pedrocrisp/NGS-pipelines/PARE_pipe1/README.md

 ## Adapter removal -cutadapt

 Adapter removal can present a challenge because of the colour imbalance owing to the extremely consistent 20-21 nt fragemnt size.
 The approach I have settled on for the moment is to simply cut the reads back to 20 nt (21 nt reads lose a base but seemed better than including an adapter base on the 20 nt reads, this way can map 20 nt reads accepting perfect matches only).
 The 20 nt reads are checked for adapters, (3 nt perfect match min) but very few reads are filtered out at this stage.
 Using this appraoch >90% of reads should map (80% uniquely), so seems satisfactory.
-The distribution of read lengths is also calculated folowwing cutadapt and written into the log file.
+The distribution of read lengths is also calculated folowwing cutadapt and written into the log file, requires [textHistogram](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/textHistogram), module adapted from [Ono tip per day](http://onetipperday.blogspot.com.au/2012/05/simple-way-to-get-reads-length.html).

 usage="USAGE: